 17) Zooming in on Mt Feathertop

 18) We are getting close to the junction of Razorback Trail and Bungalow Spur Trail.
 In fact you can just make out 2 tiny huts near the centre of the photo (click on the photo to enlarge it).
-They are named "Federation Huts" and are located on the Bungalow Spur Trail.
+They are located on the Bungalow Spur Trail and named "Federation Hut".

-19) Zooming onto the Federation Huts on the Bungalow Spur Trail.
+19) Zooming onto the Federation Hut on the Bungalow Spur Trail.

 20) This big gnarled gum tree marks the junction of Razorback Trail and Bungalow Spur Trail.
 The Bungalow Spur Trail veers towards the left.
 The Razorback Trail to Mt Feathertop veers towards the right.

 Climbing towards Feathertop summmit